If you've been diagnosed with diabetes, you will need to pay special attention to certain aspects of your lifestyle and health.

 Diabetes doesn't have to stop you from leading the life you want.
-Nor does it mean you'll have other serious health problems in the future.
+Nor does it mean you'll necessarily have other serious health problems in the future.

 Structured education programmes can teach you more about managing diabetes.
-Learn more in Diabetes education.
+Learn more in diabetes education.

 In order to stay well, it's important to use these aspects of your treatment properly.
-But it's also important that you take other steps to help manage the condition and lower your risk of further health problems.
+But it's also important you take other steps to help manage the condition and lower your risk of further health problems.

 Learning to manage your diabetes takes time, patience and effort.
 You may also be coping with difficult emotions after diagnosis, such as anger, confusion or depression.